tlazaro/scala-metagun/README.md

 The code conversion was done quickly and naively without caring much for the 'Scala way' or optimizing the code.
 I just went on and converted line by line without thinking much except for a few cases.
 I plan on re-working it now that I finished porting it to 100% Scala code.

-The desktop build is working.
-Android or Web are not done yet but the project is setup to allow independent development from the build by having a "common" project.
+The Desktop and Android builds are working.
+Web builds are not done yet but the project is setup to allow independent development from the build by having a "common" and "resources" project.

 Help is welcomed!